mlbowser/journal2020/content/Journal_2020.md

 I edited this week’s *Refuge Notebook* article.

-I spent the day with Lyndda Kahn examining recent work done by HEA on the power line right of way between Three Johns Road and Jean Lake.
+I spent the day with Lynnda Kahn examining recent work done by HEA on the power line right of way between Three Johns Road and Jean Lake.
 Some poles had recently been removed cleanly with minimal damage.
 In contrast, the access road that HEA put in around Jean Lake and Jean